adamsteger/Adam-Steger-Portfolio/README.md

 ### Internship (Java, JSON, JUnit)
 This directory contains the group project UrTern, which is a console application where employees can create internship posts and students can build resumes and apply to internship posts.
 This is a Java project in which I designed a JSON database to store the information for the posts, students, employers, etc.

+### Design Patterns (Java)
+This directory contains design patterns from a Software Engineering course.